ExpressLRS/Docs/docs/hardware/crystal-frequency-error.md

 By clicking the `START CONTINUOUS WAVE` button, the unit will generate a continuous wave at 2440 MHz.
 By measuring the output frequency with a spectrum analyzer (e.g., HackRF SDR), you can determine how the XO deviates from the reference frequency (2440 MHz).
 Within 20 ppm (=~50 kHz) absolute error over the entire working operating temperature (from -20 to 85 degC) is expected for a good unit.
 Up to 40 ppm error (=~100 kHz) is acceptable.

+Caution: don't use Continuous Wave mode for longer periods of time to avoid excessive heat up of the RF unit.

 ### Measuring relative XO error between a TX-RX pair

 You'll need to use "Manual mode" in the configurator to enable a special debug mode.
 In addition to this debug mode flag, you should add any other user defines you need to get your TX/RX to connect (check the [user defines section](https://www.expresslrs.org/3.0/software/user-defines/)).